What to arrange when you start a hospitality business

 If you want to start your own hospitality business there are many things you will need to arrange.
 A location, permits, insurance and more.
 Find out everything you need to know so you can be well-prepared to start your 'horeca' business in the Netherlands.

-Times may be tough in the hospitality sector but the number of businesses is still growing.
+You often hear that times are tough in the hospitality sector.
+Prices of energy, staff, and materials have gone up.
+Many hospitality businesses struggle to find staff.
+Still, the number of businesses is growing.
 On 1 January 2024, there were 53,236 hospitality businesses registered with KVK.Â

 2020 | 49.919 |